Marlon5775/BeamMP-web/README.md

 - 🌍 Works over **local HTTP** or **HTTPS with your own domain**
   > ⚠️ In local HTTP mode, webhook images may not display correctly
 - 📦 Add / remove **mods**, **maps**, and **vehicles**
-- ✅ Enable / disable mods and vehicles individually
+- ✅ Enable / disable mods and vehicles individually (just click on the image to toggle – greyed out means disabled)
 - 🗺️ **Live map switching** (no restart required)
 - 📄 View **BeamMP server logs** directly from the interface
 - ⚙️ Edit the `serverConfig.toml` configuration file